 How to get more Instagram followers – from 0 to 10k!

 When you’re starting your Avasam business (or indeed, any other business!) growing your social media following can be tough.
 You want to get on with earning, but social media channels like Instagram are so critical to your business success.
 You need to get those followers, as quickly as possible, so you can start marketing to them – but how?
 It’s especially hard if your brand is new.
-Only your nearest and dearest know your business, and there’s only so much promotion you can ask them to do.
-They’ve only got so many followers and they don’t want to bore their followers.
+Only your nearest and dearest know about your business, and there’s only so much promotion you can ask them to do.
+They’ve only got so many followers and they don’t want to bore them with repetitive requests to like and share.

 The toughest Instagram followers to get are the first 10,000.
 That’s because your account is so new, and other users don’t know why they should follow you.
 If your brand is new as well, it can be even harder!
 It’s not impossible though.
 Once you’ve got to the magic 10,000 followers mark, it gets easier, as your brand becomes more recognised and influential.